Remote Work Security Survey Results: Is Remote Work Really Secure? | Blog Wrike

-Remote statistics show that 41% of remote workers are accessing confidential work information using unsecured personal applications.
-This means cybercriminals could have easy access to valuable data, trade secrets, and corporate intellectual property.
-Remote Work Security Survey Results Is Remote Work Really Secure?
-2About half of these employees who use personal apps for company information say they do it every day.
+About half of these employees who use personal apps for company information say they do it every day.
 That means confidential information is being regularly transmitted outside of a company’s security protocols, leaving companies open and at risk of malware and breaches.

 Our survey results and telecommuting statistics reveal even more about security practices adopted by companies and employees’ behaviors around those practices.

-Employer security strategies
+Employer remote work security strategies

 Many organizations didn’t have business continuity plans as the pandemic spread, and suddenly, they had to come up with remote work and security protocols — often without an idea of how to implement or even enforce them.
 With that in mind, we wanted to examine security from employees’ perspectives.